Mt-Lampert/htmx_on_fiber/JOURNAL.md

 __p.a.:__ Got a warning from Firefox that the current implementation of fiberflash won't be tolerated much longer because of a cookie with  Same Site issues.
 Let's see how this works out.
-At the moment, it just works. :)
+At the moment, it just works :)

 ## 2024-02-18 23:56